1980 Portuguese legislative election

 The 1980 Portuguese legislative election took place on 5 October.
 The election renewed all 250 members of the Assembly of the Republic.

 In January 1980, the Democratic Alliance, which had won the previous election, on 2 December 1979, entered office with Francisco Sá Carneiro leading the government.
-However, this election was an extraordinary election, and so, in 1980, another election was held.
+However, this election was an extraordinary election and because of Fixed-term Parliament rules, in 1980, another election was held.

 The Democratic Alliance (AD) won, again, and increased the majority they had achieved 10 months before, in December 1979.
-The AD won almost 48% of the votes and gathered 134 seats, six more.
+The AD won almost 48 percent of the votes and gathered 134 seats, six more.
 The Socialist Party (PS), now leading a broad coalition called Republican and Socialist Front, got basically the same vote share and seats as in 1979.
-The Communist led alliance, United People Alliance (APU) lost some ground, gathering almost 17% of the votes, 2% lower than 10 months earlier.
+The Communist led alliance, United People Alliance (APU) lost some ground, gathering almost 17 percent of the votes, 2 percentage points lower than 10 months earlier.

-Turnout was one the highest ever, almost 84%, and in terms of ballots cast, the more than 6 million votes cast are still, as of 2022, a record in Portuguese elections.
+Turnout was one of the highest ever, almost 84 percent, and in terms of ballots cast, the more than 6 million votes cast was a record in Portuguese elections for 44 years after being surpassed in the 2024 legislative election.